joshbegley/nyt-latest/previous.md

 `Welcome to Until Saturday, the five-star college football newsletter: Clemson and Florida both came up empty. ...
 Notre Dame did not.`\
 https://nytimes.com/athletic/5737421/2024/09/01/clemson-florida-notre-dame-college-football-week-1-until-saturday/

-**Hotel Workers Just Went on Strike in the Northeast.
+**Hotel Workers Strike in San Francisco and the Northeast.
 How Will That Affect My Trip?**\
-`Though hotel chains say they’ll continue to operate normally, travelers could see disruptions as 1,100 employees walked off the job.
+`Though hotel chains say they’ll continue to operate normally, travelers could see disruptions as 3,100 employees walked off the job.
 Here’s what to know.`\
 https://nytimes.com/2024/09/01/travel/hotel-workers-strike.html

 **3 Israeli Police Officers Killed as West Bank Violence Spirals**\